danielegasparri/span-gui/docs/manual.md

         - Wavelet cleaning = performs a wavelet denoise of the spectra.
 The mean standard deviation of the spectra continuum (sigma) and the number of wavelet layers to consider are required.
 You don't need to measure it, just try different values.
 Be careful to not delete the signal;
         - Filtering and denoising = smooths the spectra by performing some denoising filters: box window moving average, gaussian kernel moving average, low-pass Butterworth filter and band-pass Butterworth filter;
         - Dopcor/z correction = performs the doppler or z correction of the spectra.
 Single shot option with user input value of radial velocity (in km/s) or z is available both for one or all the spectra.
 "I have a file" option only works with the "Process all" mode: you need a text file with the spectra name and the recession velocities or z values.
 This file can be generated by the "Cross-correlation" task in "Process all" mode;
         - Heliocentric correction = performs the heliocentric correction on the spectra.
-The "Single" option require a location, that can be selected from the "loc.list" button (it requires an internet connection the first time!).
+The "Single" option requires a location which can be selected from the "loc.list" button (it requires an internet connection the first time!).
 The other fields are the date in the format YYYY-MM-DD and the RA and Dec. of the observed object (in decimals).
 In the "I have a file" option, available only for the "Process all" mode, a list file with location, date, RA and Dec. coordinates for each object is required.
     - Spectra processing frame
         - Rebin = performs a rebin/resample of the spectra in linear wavelength step ("pix.lin" option, with the step in A) and in sigma linear step ("sigma lin." option, with the sigma step in km/s);
         - Degrade resolution = degrades the resolution of the spectra from R to R, from R to FWHM and from FWHM to FWHM;
-        - Normalise spectrum to = normalises the spectra to the wavelength provided by the user (in A);
+        - Normalise spectrum to = normalizes the spectra to the wavelength provided (in A);
-        - Sigma broadening = broads the spectra by convolving with a gaussian function with the standard deviation provided by the user, in km/s.
-Remember that the real broadening of the spectra will be the quadratic sum between the broadening and the instrumental sigma of the spectra;
+        - Sigma broadening = broads the spectra by convolving with a gaussian function with the standard deviation provided by you, in km/s.
+Remember that the real broadening of the spectra will be the quadratic sum between the broadening and the instrumental sigma;
-        - Add noise = adds a random Poisson noise to the spectra with a SNR defined by the user.
-Remember that the final SNR of the spectra will the sum in quadrature between the added noise and the intrinsic SNR of the spectra;
+        - Add noise = adds a random Poisson noise to the spectra with a S/N defined by you.
+Remember that the final S/N of the spectra will the sum in quadrature between the added noise and the intrinsic S/N of the spectra;
-        - Continuum modelling = models the continuum shape with two options: 1) Simple filtering of the continuum by reducing the spectrum to a very small resolution (R = 50), and 2) polynomial fitting, with the possibility to masks emission/contaminated regions.
+        - Continuum modelling = models the continuum shape with two options: 1) Simple filtering of the continuum by reducing the spectrum to a very small resolution (R = 50), and 2) polynomial fitting, with the possibility to mask emission/contaminated regions.
 Both the continuum models can be divided or subtracted to the original spectrum;
     - Spectra math
-        - Subtract normalised average = subtracts to the spectra the normalised average made from all the spectra loaded;
+        - Subtract normalised average = subtracts to the spectra the normalized average made from all the spectra loaded;
-        - Subtract norm. spec. = subtracts to the spectra a normalised spectrum selected by the user;
+        - Subtract norm. spec. = subtracts to the spectra a normalized spectrum selected by you, which shares the same wavelength units;
-        - Add constant = add a constant to the spectra;
+        - Add constant = adds a constant to the spectra;
-        - Multiply by a constant = multiplies the spectra by a user defined constant value.
+        - Multiply by a constant = multiplies the spectra by constant value.
         - Calculate first and second derivatives = automatic calculation of the derivatives of the spectra.
 This task does not modify the original spectra and the derivative spectra cannot be directly used for spectral analysis.
         - Average all = averages all the spectra (only available in "Process selected" mode);
         - Norm. and average all = normalizes to a common wavelength and average all the spectra (only available in "Process selected" mode);
         - Sum all = sums all the spectra (only available in "Process selected");
         - Norm. and sum all = Normalizes and sum all the spectra (only available in "Process selected").
-The option "Use for spec. an." forces the program to use the result of one of these 4 operations for the following spectral analysis;
+The option "Use for spec. an." forces the program to use the result of one of these 4 operations for the following spectral analysis.

 3. **Spectral analysis:**
     - Blackbody fitting = performs a fit of the spectrum with Planck's blackbody equation and gives the temperature estimation.
 It works with any type of spectra but it performs better for stellar spectra, with wide (at least 5000 A) wavelength range;
-    b)  Cross-correlation = performs a cross-correlation of the spectra with a user selected template.
-This uses the function crosscorrRV of pyastronomy.
-The user can smooth the template to a velocity dispersion value in order to improve the cross-correlation and should identify a narrow region of the spectrum to be cross-correlated (tip: the Calcium triplet lines are the best features);
+    b)  Cross-correlation = performs a cross-correlation of the spectra with any template.
+You can smooth the template to a velocity dispersion value in order to improve the cross-correlation and should identify a narrow region of the spectrum to be cross-correlated (tip: the Calcium triplet lines are the best features in the NIR);
-    - Velocity dispersion = performs the measurement of the velocity dispersion of the spectra by fitting with a user provided template.
-Some pre-loaded bands in the visible and NIR are shown but the user can select an independent band.
+    - Velocity dispersion = performs the measurement of the velocity dispersion of the spectra with a rough (but fats) fit it with any template.
+Some pre-loaded bands in the visible and NIR are shown but you can input any band.
 The routine succeeds with strong features (the CaT is the best).
 It is a little rough but very fast and gives reasonably accurate results;
-    - Line-strength analysis = performs the equivalent width measurement of the spectra, with a single user provided index, with a list of indices or the Lick/IDS system.
+    - Line-strength analysis = performs the equivalent width measurement of the spectra, with a single index, with a list of indices or with the Lick/IDS system.
 The results are provided in Angstrom.
 MonteCarlo simulations are run for the uncertainties estimation.
-The calculation of the Lick/IDS indices can be personalised in many ways: you can correct for the emission, for the velocity dispersion and the recession velocity.
+The calculation of the Lick/IDS indices can be personalized in many ways: you can correct for the emission, for the velocity dispersion and the recession velocity.
 You can also perform a linear interpolation with the SSP models of Thomas et al. 2010, xshooter, MILES and sMILES to retrieve the age, metallicity and alpha-enhancement (not available for the xshooter models) of the stellar populations via linear interpolation or with machinne-learning pre-trained models (Gaussian Process Regression).
 From the "Line-strength parameters" window, it is possible also to perform the "Calculate velocity dispersion coefficients" task.
-This task broadens a sample of K and early M stars of the IRTF library up to 400 km/s and calculates the deviation of the equivalent width of the index/index file provided in the EW measurement task.
+This task broadens a sample of SSP spectra up to 400 km/s and calculates the deviation of the equivalent width of the indices contained in the index file provided.
 It works only by pressing the "Compute!" button and creates a text file with a third order polynomial curve that fits the behaviour of the broadened index (or indices).
 The "Correct the line-strength for velocity dispersion" task performs the correction of the equivalent widths based on the coefficients estimated with the "Calculate velocity dispersion coefficients" task.
-It works only by pressing the "Correct!" button and require an EW measurement files with the same indices in the same order to that considered in the "Calculate velocity dispersion coefficients".
+It works only by pressing the "Correct!" button and requires the raw equivalent width measurements stored in the ASCII file generated previously, with the same indices in the same order to that considered in the "Calculate velocity dispersion coefficients".
 The output files of the "Line-strength analysis", "Calculate velocity dispersion coefficients" and "Velocity dispersion" are ready to be used for this task, if we are considering the same spectra and indices;
-    - Line(s) fitting = performs the fitting of an user defined line with user defined parameters and a combination of gaussian model the spectral lines and straight line for the continuum.
-If "CaT lines" is selected, the task will perform an automatic fitting of the Calcium Triplet lines, assuming they have been previously corrected to the rest frame velocity;
+    - Line(s) fitting = performs the fitting of a line in the inserted wavelength range using a combination of a Gaussian function to model the spectral line and straight line for the continuum.
+If "CaT lines" is selected, the task will perform an automatic fitting of the Calcium Triplet lines, assuming they have been previously corrected for redshift and/or Doppler velocity;
-    - Stars and gas kinematics = uses the known ppxf algorithm of Cappellari et al. 2004 to fit a user defined wavelength region of the spectra with a combination of templates.
-You can select the template library you prefer among the EMILES, GALAXEV, FSPS and XSHOOTER, the moments to fit, whether fit only the stellar component or also the gas, and whether estimate or not the uncertainties with MonteCarlo simulations.
-It returns the radial velocity, the velocity dispersion and the higher moments up to H6 (if needed, and a nice plot courtesy of Cappellari);
+    - Stars and gas kinematics = uses the pPXF algorithm of Cappellari et al. 2023 to fit a wavelength region of the spectra with a combination of templates.
+You can select the template library you prefer among the pre-loaded EMILES, GALAXEV, FSPS and XSHOOTER, or you can use your custom set of templates.
+You can decide how many moments to fit, whether fit only the stellar component or also the gas, whether estimate or not the uncertainties with MonteCarlo simulations and much more.
+It returns the radial velocity, the velocity dispersion and the higher moments up to H6 (if needed, and a nice plot courtesy of Cappellari), as well as the spectra product (bestfit, residuals, emission corrected spectra, if any, gas spectra, if any, bestfit gas spectra, if any);
-    - Stellar populations and SFH = uses ppxf to fit a user defined wavelength region of the spectra with a combination of templates.
-You can select the template library you prefer among the EMILES, GALAXEV, FSPS, XSHOOTER and sMILES, or add any EMILES custom library.
-The user can decide whether include the gas emission or not, the reddening and the order of multiplicative and additive polynomials of the fit.
-The age and metallicity range of the templates can be set.
-It returns a beautiful plot, the kinematics, the weighted age (in luminosity and mass), metallicity (weighted in luminosity and mass), the M/L, the SFH and saves the best fit template and the emission corrected spectra (if any).
+    - Stellar populations and SFH = uses pPXF to fit a wavelength region of the spectra with a combination of templates.
+You can select the template library you prefer among the EMILES, GALAXEV, FSPS, XSHOOTER and sMILES, add any EMILES custom library, or any .npz file following the pPXF standard.
+You can decide whether include the gas emission or not, the reddening, the order of multiplicative and additive polynomials of the fit, the age and metallicity range of the templates, and much more.
+It returns a beautiful plot, the kinematics, the weighted age (in luminosity and mass), metallicity (in luminosity and mass), the M/L, the SFH and saves the best fit template and the emission corrected spectra (if any).
 Works great in the visible and in the NIR, but this depends on the quality of your spectra.